jadecobra/python_tdd_exercises/DATA_STRUCTURES.md

 # Data Structures

-Let us take a look at Data Structures in python using Test Driven Development
+Let us take a look at Data Structures in python using Test Driven Development.
+This chapter covers the null value `None`

 ### Prerequisites